Apply for a Research Degree

 Our research degrees recognise significant contributions to knowledge and scholarship, flowing from thoughtful and original research.

-Artists and designers occupy a unique position in the field of doctoral research.
 Often investigating topics from a practitioner perspective, our research students are experienced and highly skilled, with the ability to voice new approaches and ways of understanding the intellectual, emotional, cultural, social and political interaction of creative practice and theory.

 We welcome proposals for research degree study across a spectrum of arts, design, architecture and media areas, and the University’s range of subject specialists and experienced supervisors oversee the work of research students in the following areas of practice and theory, all of which contribute to the development of the University’s three core Research Themes: